mvlipka/imocker/README.md

 # Current Limitations
 * `MyMethod(multiple, vars bool) (error)`
-  * Methods with multiple parameters defined are unsupported
+  * Methods with multiple parameters under a single type definition are unsupported
 * `MyMethod(bool, bool) (error)`
   * Methods with no parameter names defined are unsupported